abutler911/salty-sapphire-chatbot/README.md

 To run this project, you'll need Node.js and npm installed on your system.

 1. Clone the repository: `git clone https://github.com/abutler911/salty-sapphire-chat-bot.git`
-2. Move into the project directory: `cd openai-chat-bot`
+2. Move into the project directory: `cd salty-sapphire-chat-bot`
 3. Install the dependencies: `npm install`
 4. Start the server: `npm start`
 5. Open your browser and navigate to `http://localhost:3000` to access the application.